 Keeping your home at the optimal temperature for your pet can be tricky, especially if you have a feathered or finned friend with specific needs.
 You never have to worry about things getting too chilly or too hot with a smart thermostat.
 Whether you’re at the office or on vacation, smart thermostats give you instant control of your home’s ambient temperature.
 Most come with an app that you can manage from your smartphone or other mobile device, and some even learn your habits and adapt settings to your routines and preferences.

-A more affordable pick is the ecobee3 lite, which starts at about $170.
+A more affordable pick is the Ecobee3 lite, which starts at $169.
 One of the best things about this smart thermostat is how compatible it is with other smart devices.
 If you’re looking to integrate your home automation, this thermostat will work with almost every major smart hub.
 The ecobee3 also monitors local weather and makes auto adjustments to keep your pet comfortable if clouds unexpectedly roll in.

 When you can’t be home with your pet, keeping an eye on them remotely is the next best thing.
 Most home automation and security systems can incorporate cameras, which are the perfect way to make sure Fido stays out of trouble when you’re not there.
 In addition to checking in, some pet-oriented cameras allow for interaction so you can talk to your pet and let them know you love them when you have to stay late at the office.

-We also love the Petcube camera, priced at about $150.
+We also love the Petcube Play 2camera, priced at around $179.
 In addition to taking a peek at what your pet is up to, you can make sure they don’t put on extra pounds by engaging them with the ingenious laser toy.
 All you have to do is swipe your finger across your mobile device, and the laser responds at home to give your furry friend some much-needed exercise.
 The app also allows you to add friends and family so everyone can take a turn playing with your pet throughout the day.

 Automated lighting is one of the easiest ways to dip your toe into the home automation pool, and it’s a nice way to enhance your pet’s quality of life.
 Lights that can be programmed or remotely controlled via a wireless device make sure you don’t keep your furry friends in the dark when you’re away.
 It also helps you cut down on energy costs because you no longer have to leave a light on all day.
 If you combine motion sensors and smart lighting, your pet can have illumination everywhere they wander in your home.